CMU-IDS-2020/fp-panda/README.md

 - [x] All code for the project should be in the repo.
 - [x] A 5 minute video demonstration.
 - [x] Update Readme according to Canvas instructions.
-- [ ] A detailed project report.
+- [x] A detailed project report.
 The contact should submit the video and report as a PDF on Canvas.

+### Running Instructions
+1. clone the github repo to local directory
+2. download all packages and dependencies needed. pip install -r requirements.txt
+3. Change path to the project directory, run streamlit run app.py